 The five of us walk, slowly, down the hill to the place of our execution.
 People have already gathered to watch, but they barely even look at us now.
 Without the platform and courtyard structure of the Plaza, everyone moves about or talks in clumps.
 To my surprise, a few reporters and other news people are there broadcasting the event as well.
 Is our execution this important?

 Screams erupt all around me.
 I flinch, ducking down.
-Shelly and Quinlyn are shaking.
+Shelly and Quinlyn are shaking, clinging to each other on the ground.
 I turn and look.
-My fear sinks into the ground as my blush rises into my cheeks.
+My fear sinks as a blush rises into my cheeks.
 It’s a camera.
 The boys from the other group chuckle.
 A few of them even laugh at us.
 “Wow, the system sure didn’t make you brave enough to die.”

 Anger burns in my heart, and all I want to do is slap them.
 Though, when I think it over, slapping a guy who laughed at me isn’t on my top ten things to do right before I die...so, it’ll have to wait.